LG Washer LE Error: Why the Motor Locked Up (Fix It Fast)

 Symptoms You May Notice

-- LE displayed mid-cycle, often during wash or spin
+- LE code flashes mid-cycle, most often right during the wash agitation phase or just as spin ramps up.

-- Burning plastic smell in severe overload cases
+- A faint burning plastic smell coming from behind the machine in severe overload situations.

 Can you reset a Lg washer to clear the LE code?